Nadal Surges Into Barcelona Semi-finals, Tsitsipas To Face Sinner - UrduPoint

 Monte Carlo champion Tsitsipas swept aside Felix Auger-Aliassime, the Canadian who recently teamed up with Toni Nadal, the uncle and former coach of the 20-time Grand Slam winner.

-Tsitsipas, fresh off his first Masters 1000 crown last week, extended his winning run to eight matches with a 6-3, 6-3 victory.
+Greek second seed Tsitsipas, fresh off his first Masters 1000 crown, extended his winning run to eight matches with a 6-3, 6-3 victory.

 "It feels good to be able to play the way I am.
-I really hope the winning streak continues," said the Greek second seed.
+I really hope the winning streak continues," he said.

-"I am trying to get better every week," Sinner said, ranked 19th in the world.
+"I am trying to get better every week," said Sinner, ranked 19th in the world.

 "He (Rublev) has played many, many matches already this year and I tried to play my tennis.""It was difficult to finish it off.
 I had three break points at 5-5 (in the second set), which I could not convert, but I'm pleased to win in the end," he added.